MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

 ## Use a ConfigMap as an envelope object

-You can use a ConfigMap as an envelope object via a Kubernetes Fleet reserved annotation.
+You can designate a ConfigMap as an envelope object by using the following Kubernetes Fleet reserved annotation:

-To designate a ConfigMap as an envelope object, ensure that it contains the following annotation:

 ```
 metadata: